Sunnybank

 Sunnybank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Sunnybank's dwelling structures, as per the latest Census, consisted of 86.3% houses and 13.7% other dwellings.
-In comparison, Brisbane metro had 80.4% houses and 19.6% other dwellings.
-Home ownership in Sunnybank was at 36.6%, with mortgaged dwellings at 22.7% and rented ones at 40.7%.
-The median monthly mortgage repayment in Sunnybank was $1,961, higher than Brisbane metro's $1,800 but close to the national average of $1,863.
-The median weekly rent in Sunnybank was $400, matching Brisbane metro and exceeding the national figure of $375.
+Sunnybank's dwellings, as per the latest Census, consisted of 86.3% houses and 13.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 80.4% houses and 19.6% other dwellings.
+Home ownership in Sunnybank stood at 36.6%, with mortgaged dwellings at 22.7% and rented ones at 40.7%.
+The median monthly mortgage repayment was $1,961, higher than Brisbane metro's average of $1,800.
+Median weekly rent in Sunnybank was $400, matching Brisbane metro's figure but exceeding the national average of $375.
+Nationally, Sunnybank's mortgage repayments were higher at $1,961 compared to Australia's average of $1,863.

 Frequently Asked Questions - Housing